ririro93/gitin/README.md

 - [ ] db
     - [ ] migrate to postgres
+    - [ ] button on RepoDetailView page to update db

 - [ ] features
     - [ ] follow other people